Jon Conway

-Jon Conway (born May 6, 1977) is an American retired soccer goalkeeper and current goalkeeping coach for Toronto FC.
+Jonathan David Conway (born May 6, 1977) is an American retired soccer goalkeeper and former goalkeeping coach for Toronto FC.

 Youth and college

 Born in Media, Pennsylvania, as a youth, Conway played club soccer for the Lower Merion Gorillas, leading them to the Under 13 Indoor and Outdoor state championships in 1990 - this was the first Lower Merion club to capture both state titles in the same year.
 They are arguably the greatest team in LMSC history (ask Biff Sturla).
 He later played for powerhouse youth soccer club F.C.
 Delco, and played four years of college soccer at Rutgers University.
 Conway was an all-state soccer player from Sun Valley High School in Aston, Pennsylvania.

 Professional career

 Conway was drafted with the 28th pick of the 2000 MLS SuperDraft by San Jose Earthquakes.
 Conway spent his first years as a professional as the backup to Joe Cannon, but was given his chance at the starting position when Cannon left the Quakes in 2003 for France.

 In 2000, he went on loan with Bay Area Seals, playing four games with a 0.50 goals against average.
 Conway suffered a broken right ankle in preseason and the Quakes were forced to find a replacement; that replacement came in the form of Canadian international goalkeeper Pat Onstad from Rochester Raging Rhinos of the A-League, who went on to be named Goalkeeper of the year in MLS.
 Conway remained a capable backup keeper for the Quakes, playing in the occasional US Open Cup games and when Onstad was injured or away on international duty.
 Conway has won 2 MLS Cup Championships.

 After the 2005 season, Conway was traded to the MetroStars in exchange for a fourth-round draft pick.
 In 2006, Conway finished best among all goalkeepers in MLS with a 1.00 GAA (goals against average) and compiled a record of 7 wins, 2 losses and 3 ties with 5 shutouts.
 In 2007, Conway compiled a record of 6 wins, 5 losses and 2 ties with 4 shutouts and a 1.10 GAA.
 He entered the 2008 season as the starting goalkeeper for the since renamed New York Red Bulls.
-On October 16, 2008, Conway received a 10-game suspension from MLS for violating its Substance Abuse and Behavioral Health policy (SABH), after he tested positive for performance-enhancing substances.
 On June 29, 2009, Conway was released by New York to free a spot for Senegalese goal keeper Bouna Coundoul.